 Our popular guide to the 10 best Las Vegas day trips includes visiting Zion National Park for one day by yourself or as part of tour.

 Zion Entrances, Distances And Airports

-Zion National Park is located in Southern Utah near its border with Arizona and Nevada.
-Compared to some popular US National Parks, Zion is actually fairly easy to access by road and air.
+Zion National Park is located in southwest Utah near its border with Arizona and Nevada.
+Compared to some popular US National Parks, Zion is very easy to access by road and air.

 Let’s take a look at the most important things you need to know about getting to Zion.

 Zion is made up of three distinct areas and each requires you to enter through a different route.
 The main canyon is accessed by two entrances, whereas the other areas only have one entrance and exit point.

 There are two entrances to the main Zion canyon.

 First – South entrance is near the town of Springdale and easily accessed by Las Vegas and the amazing Valley of Fire State Park, or from Salt Lake City via I-15.